marcoverpas/PhD_Lectures_Macerata_2025/README.md

 Equation (`C.5`) matches equation (`B.8`).
 At the end of each period, the change in the stock of loans to the firms equals the portion of investment ($I_d$) that is not funded by internal funds (here $`AF`$).

 The reason is exactly the explanation provided by TMC theorists: firms remain (further) indebted to the banking system for an amount that equals the new bank deposits.
 The latter *ex post* always match the investment that has not been covered by private saving.
 Note that this conclusion remains valid even if firms are assumed to issue securities and/or retain a different share of profits (see [here](https://augustograziani.com/2022/09/18/sequence-and-class-divide-a-reply-to-the-critics-of-the-theory-of-the-monetary-circuit/) for a thorough discussion and [here](https://www.deps.unisi.it/it/ricerca/pubblicazioni-deps/quaderni-deps/anno-2023-da-n894-n/903-technical-change-and-monetary) for a more advanced presentation).

-The main code for reproducing the experiments can be found [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/BMW_model.R).
-A code that automatically generates SFC tables can be found [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/BMW_model_tables.R).
-The code for the Sankey diagram replicating the transactions-flow matrix is [here](https://github.com/marcoverpas/Six_lectures_on_sfc_models/blob/main/BMW_model_sankey.R).
-Lastly, the codes for a more advanced simulation of an SFC model, incorporating both state and bank money, are available [here](https://github.com/marcoverpas/STRECO_2021).

 ## B4_Model_IO-PC